 The South Atlantic Council is responsible for conservation and management of fishery resources in federal waters of the U.S. South Atlantic.
 These waters extend from 3 to 200 mi offshore from the seaward boundary of North Carolina, South Carolina, Georgia, and east Florida to Key West.
 The South Atlantic Council has thirteen voting members: one from NMFS; one each from the state fishery agencies of North Carolina, South Carolina, Georgia, and Florida; and eight public members appointed by the Secretary.
 On the South Atlantic Council, there are two public members from each of the four South Atlantic States.
 Non-voting members include representatives of the U.S. Fish and Wildlife Service, U.S. Coast Guard, State Department, and Atlantic States Marine Fisheries Commission (ASMFC).
-The South Atlantic Council has adopted procedures whereby the non-voting members serving on the South Atlantic Council Council level.
+The South Atlantic Council has adopted procedures whereby the non-voting members serving on the South Atlantic Council Committees have full voting rights at the Committee level but not at the full South Atlantic Council level.
 The South Atlantic Council also established two voting seats for the Mid-Atlantic Council on the South Atlantic Mackerel Committee and one voting seat on the